imjoy-team/ImJoy/docs/i2k_tutorial.md

 ```

-!> While you can use it normally as a standalone interface or within the Jupyter notebook, it fails to work in the ImJoy app, possibly due to some security changes in the latest Chrome ([this issue](https://github.com/imjoy-team/ImJoy/issues/401)), but you can try it with Firefox.
+!> While you can normally use it as a standalone interface or within a Jupyter notebook, it fails to work in the ImJoy sandalone app, possibly due to some security changes in the latest Chrome ([this issue](https://github.com/imjoy-team/ImJoy/issues/401)).
+You can try it with Firefox for now.

 ### Training deep learning models

 We also provide a demo plugin for interactive training of deep learning models during annotation, here is the [project repo](https://github.com/imjoy-team/imjoy-interactive-segmentation).

-!> imjoy-interactive-segmentation is a work-in-progress project, due to the bug in Google Colab, the current implementation is not straight-forward -- we had to send the async task into background thread and pool the result.
+!> imjoy-interactive-segmentation is a work-in-progress project.
+Due to the bug in Google Colab, the current implementation is not straight-forward -- we had to send the async task into background thread and pool the result.

-Nevertheless, you can try them locally or using MyBinder or Colab:
+Nevertheless, you can try it locally or using MyBinder or Colab:
 [![launch ImJoy](https://imjoy.io/static/badge/launch-imjoy-badge.svg)](https://imjoy.io/#/app?workspace=kaibu&plugin=https://raw.githubusercontent.com/imjoy-team/imjoy-interactive-segmentation/master/interactive_trainer.py)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/imjoy-team/imjoy-interactive-segmentation/master?filepath=Tutorial.ipynb)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/imjoy-team/imjoy-interactive-segmentation/blob/master/Tutorial.ipynb)

 ### Deploy your models and plugin to BioImage.IO

-There are many advantages to share pretrained deep learning models, not only the models can be used directly by others to process data (e.g. the cellpose model), but also pretrained models can be used to reduce training time, and also good for the environment (keep in mind that the carbon footprint of training models are high!).
+Share pretrained deep learning models has many advantages.
+Not only the models can be used directly by others to process data (e.g. the cellpose model), but also pretrained models can be used to reduce training time, which is also good for the environment (keep in mind that the carbon footprint of training models are high!).

 We are currently working with several other groups in the bioimage community to build a bioimage model zoo at [BioImage.IO](http://bioimage.io/).
 The initiative covers a common [model description file format](https://github.com/bioimage-io/configuration), the website powered by ImJoy and plugins (called `BioEngine`).